 Make sure the new parts you purchase fit your toilet.
-There are various of parts for different toilet, so it is a good idea to take the old part to the hardware store to find the replacement.
+There are various parts for the different toilets, so it is a good idea to take the old part to the hardware store to find the replacement.

 Don’t overtighten nuts, bolts or other connectors.
 Overtighten the nuts will crack the toilet.

 Be carefully when turning connectors and fasteners to avoid damaging them.
 Tape on the jaws of pliers or a wrench can help protect the surface on metal fasteners.

 We hope this guide can help you fix a leaking toilet whether your issue is internal toilet leak or leaky toilet base.
 If the tips above don’t help you fix your toilet, or if you have any doubts or questions about the repairs, make a common below.